Skip to content

 10. Shipwreck at Navagio Beach

-11. Vacation on low-key island Naxos
+11. Vacation on the low-key island of Naxos

-12. Find a laid-back vibe Folegandros Island
+12. Find a laid-back vibe at Folegandros Island

-13. Explore the car free island Hydra
+13. Explore the car-free island of Hydra

 It’s the most common island for day trips from Athens.
 It’s a quaint island because there are no cars.
 They are banned.
 The only transportation options are boats, donkeys, or your legs.